Palo Alto at a glance

 2022

-The City of Palo Alto has reached a settlement of $150,000 to Julio Arevalo, who claimed that the Palo Alto Officers falsely arrested him in July 2019.
+The City of Palo Alto, California, reached a settlement of $150,000 with Julio Arevalo, who claimed that a Palo Alto police officer falsely arrested him in July 2019.

-Arevalo, who was 23 years old at the time, was standing outside of Happy Donuts when Agent Thomas DeStefano asked Arevalo if he was on probation and then attempted to detain him.
-Arevalo tried to walk away from DeStefano, but DeStefano followed Arevalo and tried to pin Arevalo’s arm behind his back to detain him.
-City of Palo Alto in November 2019, accusing the Police Department of violating his civil rights by violently attacking and falsely arresting him.
-He was seeking $3.85 million for "personal injury, emotional distress, property damage, other damages and the like,” but settled with the City for $150,000.
+Arevalo, who was twenty-three years old at the time, was standing outside of Happy Donuts when Agent Thomas DeStefano asked him if he was on probation.
+Arevalo tried to walk away from DeStefano, but the agent followed him and tried to pin Arevalo’s arm behind his back to detain him, before flipping Arevalo to the ground.
+Arevalo sued the City of Palo Alto in November 2019, accusing the Police Department of violating his civil rights by violently attacking and falsely arresting him.
+He sought $3.85 million for “personal injury, emotional distress, property damage, other damages, and the like,” but settled with the City for $150,000.

 Compensation